How Fast Zebras Run

 Zebra vs. Horse: A Speedy Comparison

-Zebras also have excellent hearing and can communicate with each other through various vocalizations, including barks, brays, and whinnies.
+Communication: Zebras have excellent hearing and communicate through various vocalizations, including barks, brays, and snorts, as well as body language.